philmayes/midi_maker/README.md

 * `repeat`: a decimal number less than 1; the chance of repeating the previous note.
 * `durations`: a list of durations from which to pick.
 Each duration is followed by an integer probability, e.g. `q4,h1` means a quarter note is 4 times more likely than a half note.

-Use these rhythms in compositions with `rhythm voice=vname rhythms=rname1,rname2...`
+Use these rhythms in compositions with `rhythm voices=vname1,vname2... rhythms=rname1,rname2...`

 ### tune
 Format: `tune name=tname notes=note1,note2...`